nklabs/libnklabs/doc/nkserialize.md

 because it is a complex type.  tyNAME indicates that the type is a string and that its maximum length is 50.

 Notice that the schema is all marked as const.
-This keeps the schema in (the typically more expansive) flash memory of your microcontroller, so as not to use up the limited RAM.
+This keeps the meta-data in (the typically more expansive) flash memory of your microcontroller, so as not to use up the limited RAM.